-He didn’t know he was marrying someone with a mental illness… Mostly because we had only known each other about five months when we got engaged.
-I was 18 when he put that ring onto my finger and asked if I wanted to spend the rest of my life with him.
+He didn’t know he was marrying someone with a mental illness… Mostly because we had only known each other for about five months when we got engaged.
+I was eighteen when he put that ring onto my finger and asked if I wanted to spend the rest of my life with him.
 I didn’t even know I had a mental illness back then.

 But I guess I am tired of being embarrassed about it.
 The truth is, every day that I am not anxious is a miracle.
 I live in a broken body just like you do.
 And while my brokenness affects my emotions, it doesn’t define my faith.
-Say it louder for those in the back, Becky.
+(Say it louder for the people in the back, Becky!)

-I have anxiety.
-And I am a Christian woman full of faith.
+I have anxiety, and I am a Christian woman full of faith.

-They are two independent facts about me.
+These are two independent facts about me.

+I’ve written an entire book about it that will release September of this year.
 But I need to say something before it hits shelves this year.

 As I sit here on the floor of my daughter’s room waiting for her to fall asleep… while my heart races about nothing at all and I search my mind for what has triggered this fleeting fear… the Holy Spirit is with me.

-I’m a loved daughter.
+I am a loved daughter.
 A cherished wife.
 An amazing mom.
 A good friend.
 And a powerful voice for hope in the midst of all seasons and situations.

 That’s the powerful promise of peace.
 He walks across relentless waves.
 He stands steady in the midst of the storm.
 We focus on Him calming and calling out for the winds and waves to obey… and they do.
 But peace remains steady all the while.
 That’s peace in us.
-He is steady even when storms are raging around us or within us.
+HE’s steady even when storms are raging around us or within us.
 He’s with us both even now, friend.
 Even now.

 I’m a best-selling author and full-time work at home momma writing and raising my family with my husband, Jared, just outside of Nashville.
 I connect women with real hope.